NeoHW/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The nurse input for patient index or event index is invalid.

     * 3a1.
 PatientSync shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: UC06 - Add tag to a patient**